A Self-consistent DFT+DMFT scheme in the Projector Augmented Wave : Applications to Cerium, Ce2O3 and Pu2O3 with the Hubbard I solver and comparison to DFT+U: Applications

 \subsection{Cerium}

 Cerium metal exhibits an isostructural phase transition between the large volume ($\gamma$) phase and a small volume ($\alpha$) phase.
 In the $\gamma$ phase, electrons are localized, whereas upon pressure, electrons and more and more delocalized\cite{johansson74}.
-Several studies using a variety of methods have been used to understand the electronic structure of the $\gamma$ phase or the mechanism of the transition. \cite{Svane96,Laegsgaard99,Shick00,Zolfl01,held_cerium_2001_prl,held_cerium_2003_prb,McMahan05,haule_cerium_prl_2005,Sakai2005,luders05,Amadon06,Amadon08a} In this LDA+DMFT study, we are using a simplified solver for the impurity model.
+Several studies using a variety of methods have been carried out to understand the electronic structure of the $\gamma$ phase or the mechanism of the transition. \cite{Svane96,Laegsgaard99,Shick00,Zolfl01,held_cerium_2001_prl,held_cerium_2003_prb,McMahan05,haule_cerium_prl_2005,Sakai2005,luders05,Amadon06,Amadon08a} In this DFT+DMFT study, we are using a simplified solver for the impurity model.
 We thus study only the $\gamma$ phase in order to compare our results to the calculations of Pourovski {\it et al} \cite{Pourovskii07}.
 We focus here on the spectral function and on structural properties.

-\subsubsection{Computational scheme and details}
+\subsubsection{Computational scheme and details.}

 In the PAW datasets, 5s,5p,6s,5d and 4f states are taken into the valence.
-Atomic data for PAW are taken from Ref.\cite{Amadon08a}.
+Atomic data for PAW are taken from Ref. \cite{Amadon08a}.
 The cutoff energy for the plane wave expansion is 12 Ha.
-We found that having 28 k-points in the Irreducible Brillouin Zone is sufficient to have a precision of 0.02 ua on lattice parameter and 0.2GPa on bulk modulus.
+We found that having 28 k-points in the Irreducible Brillouin Zone is sufficient to have a precision of 0.02 au on lattice parameter and 0.2GPa on bulk modulus.
+Calculation of the spectral function is carried out at the experimental volume (34.8 \AA$^3$).
 All calculations are carried at 273K.

 For the DMFT loop, 20 KS functions are used to define correlated orbitals.
-They constitute the basis for the DMFT loop and such as choice should be appropriate to do a comparison with ASA calculations (see the discussion in Appendix \ref{app:bands}).
-Calculation of the spectral function is carried out at the experimental volume (34.8 \AA$^3$).
+They constitute the basis for the DMFT loop.
+Such as choice is especially important and should be appropriate to do a comparison with ASA calculations.
+This is discussed in \ref{app:bands}.

-\subsubsection{Spectral functions and structural parameters: Results and discussion}
+\subsubsection{Spectral functions and structural parameters: results and discussion.}

 Spectral functions are gathered on Fig. \ref{fig:cespectral}, and structural properties are gathered in Tab. \ref{tab:cestruc}.